LeshaTat/ia-calc/README.md

 # Basic Iterative Automaton Calculator

-This project is intended to provide a minimalistic abstract interpretation framework based capable for mechanizing black-box reductions proofs in computational settings.
+This project is intended to provide a minimalistic abstract interpretation-based framework capable to mechanizing black-box reductions proofs in computational settings.

 The work is in the early stage of development.

 ## Current status: proof-of-concept, DRAFT

 * Theoretical paper: draft version.
 The framework itself and example mechanized proofs are presented in full.
-For most of the technical statements the proof is abscent.
+For most technical statements, the proof is currently abscent.
 The theory of polynomial operator needs in-depth check.
 * Algorithm implementations.
-They do work, but the code is not prepared for easy-reading and is not annotated.
+They do work, but the code is not prepared for easy reading and is not annotated.

 ## Examples of mechanized proofs

-Each example consist of three parts: programs for used iterative automatons, a list of proved eqivalences, dump files for proofs of those equivalences.
+Each example consists of three parts: programs for used iterative automatons, a list of proved equalities, dump files for proofs of those equivalences.

 Program syntax in python files slightly differs from one described in the paper, but semantics is the same.

-Dump files consist of a enumeration of some of variants of input sequences that algorithm has brute-forced through.
+Dump files consist of an enumeration of some variants of input sequences that the algorithm has brute-forced through.

 The algorithm is not originally designed to provide such dumps.
-We added euristic to generate those logs, but results may not be accurate.
+We added heuristic to generate those logs, but results may not be accurate.
-In particular, 1. the variable names differs between calls, 2. some sequences are duplicated, 3. some variants may be abscent (but they shouldn't).
+In particular, 1. the variable names differ between calls, 2. some sequences are duplicated, 3. some variants may be absent (but they shouldn't).

 ## Example 1.
 Combinators